ghoshprottoy98/Desktop-App-Managing-the-daily-activities-of-a-Music-Band-/README.md

-Install FXML compatible java in ur maching in order to run
+Install FXML compatible java in ur machine in order to run